 Johnson, who was 41 when he came to Onan from a top executive position, Vice President for North American Businesses, with Cummins Engine Co., Inc., Columbus, Indiana, had devoted considerable time to developing and implementing new strategies at Cummins.
 [Cummins Engine Company of Columbus, IN had acquired Onan]

-His first several months at Onan were devoted to getting acquainted with Onan people and the company’s operations, and then to mapping out a detailed long-range plan that would address his goals for Onan in the context of current and anticipated economic conditions over the next five years.
+His first several months at Onan were devoted to getting acquainted with Onan people and the company’s operations, and then to map out a detailed long-range plan that would address his goals for Onan in the context of current and anticipated economic conditions over the next five years.

 Onan now has a very complete, formal five-year strategic plan of direction that is reviewed and updated annually.
-A brief statement that best captures what Onan will be doing in the future can be found on a page up front in the thick notebook that holds the long-range plan.
+A brief statement that best captures what Onan will be doing in the future can be found on a page upfront in the thick notebook that holds the long-range plan.
 It says simply; “Onan’s direction is managed growth related to the company’s know-how base and consistent with its long-term financial objectives.”

 Johnson says, “That summarizes the fact we want to grow, but we want that growth to be managed, not just willy-nilly in any direction; we want it to be growth that we have planned.
-And we want that growth to come from areas where we know how to do things.-.either our manufacturing know-how base, our marketing know-how base, or our technological know-haw base.
+And we want that growth to come from areas where we know how to do things.-.either our manufacturing know-how base, our marketing know-how base, or our technological know-how base.
 We don’t want to go into the washing machine business, or the clothing business, or the sports business or into other things we don’t know how to do.”
 Johnson added: “We also want anything we do to meet our financial objectives.
 We’ve set ourselves some reasonably tough financial goals, and we will test everything we do against those. ”

 Johnson explains that Onan’s financial objectives are a 10 percent real growth (after inflation) in sales every year and a return on investment that is in the upper quartile of industrial companies in the Fortune magazine 1000.